facebook twitter mail

 The main activity of banks is to receive deposits from savers, and to lend this money to borrowers for investment projects or, since WWII, for consumption prior to payment.

 All these comments are very general.
-Their sole purpose is to set a framework before going into the study of accounting.
+Their purpose is only to set a framework before going into the study of accounting.

 Management information systems: So a firm is an organisation, with a managerial team.
 This team needs a great deal of information, internal and external, in order to correctly manage the firm.
 The elements of information are organised into various "management information systems" (MIS) for the use of the managers and sometimes partners of the firm.